Columbus Ohio

 MANIFESTATIONS

-The Female Entity Sophia Stone Kelton
+The Spirit of Sophia Stone Kelton

 Still practices hospitality and good manners.

-Her slightly see-through and small form, dressed in black mourning clothes has been seen watching the staff leave from her upstairs window, like she was saying good-bye.
+Her slightly see-through and small form, dressed in black mourning clothes, has been seen watching the staff leave from her upstairs window, like she was saying good-bye.

 After a tour, another male docent saw her milky form, wearing a long dress, floating in her room.

-She has been recognized going down the back staircase, and walking through the dining room
+She has been recognized going down the back staircase, and walking through the dining room.

-The Male Entity Fernando Cortez Kelton
+The Spirit of Fernando Cortez Kelton

 Fernando likes to get his entertainment from the living.